uds-lsv/GermEval-2018-Data/README.md

 # survey

 All participants had to complete an online survey as part of their submission.
-The results of the survey are available in the file
+The results of the survey are available in the file:

 *survey.pdf*